 Our academic standards are extremely high and the extracurricular opportunities are numerous and varied; the students themselves run many clubs and societies.
 We have a lively music department, showcasing many talented and dedicated students.
 Likewise we have a very active drama department, putting on high calibre productions each year.
-This year the students are working on a Midsummer Night’s Dream.

 Our students are also very active in sciences and engineering and compete in national competitions, often securing high positions.
 This year a group of science students won a very prestigious national engineering competition.

 The students are trained in debating, again achieving highly in inter-school regional and national competitions.
 We also produce some superb sportswomen, many achieving recognition at county level and a few at national level.